Posted on August 16, 2019 | | Categories: Cybersecurity, Encryption, Managed File Transfer

 It allows for service-oriented architecture (SOA) exchanges, not only document interchange.
 AS4 also allows for push, as well as pull.
 This means that applications that are not always online or do not have a permanent IP address, or that are behind a firewall can occasionally connect and pull available messages.

-Download a free 30-day trial and see if GoAnywhere is the right solution for your solution.
+Download a free 30-day trial and see if GoAnywhere is the right solution for you.
+Start using AS2 and AS4 today.